What to know about sudden cardiac arrest

 Early warning signs

-Despite the fact that SCA may be the first indication of a heart problem, it may not be as sudden as it’s believed to be.
-Research shows that symptoms frequently crop up hours, and even weeks, beforehand.
-One 2018 study on athletes published in Circulation found that symptoms like chest pain, shortness of breath, performance decline, palpitations (pounding or fluttering heartbeat), and fainting occurred in as many as 54 percent of cases—with about 71 percent of athletes having at least one symptom a month prior.
+While SCA may be the first indication of a heart problem, it may not be as sudden as it’s believed to be.
+Research suggests that symptoms frequently crop up hours, and even weeks, beforehand.
+These may include:

 The problem: These symptoms can be vague and often easily reasoned away.
-This explains why fewer than 20 percent of people in this study called for medical assistance.
+Many people may not seek medical assistance.
 But for people at particular risk of SCA—because of CAD or multiple risk factors such as diabetes, high blood pressure, high cholesterol (a fat-like substance in the blood), and smoking—it’s more likely these symptoms signal a real problem that shouldn’t be ignored.

 Treatment options and emergency situations

 SCA can be treated and reversed, as long as emergency action is taken.
 Survival rates increase dramatically—doubling or tripling—if the victim receives immediate intervention.
-In fact, survival may be as high as 90 percent if treatment begins within a few minutes, according to a 2018 report from the American Heart Association.
+In fact, survival may be as high as 90 percent if treatment begins within a few minutes.

-If you see someone suddenly collapse or fall to the ground, are unresponsive, breathing abnormally or not at all, call 911 for help, and initiate CPR immediately.
+If you see someone suddenly collapse or fall to the ground, who is unresponsive, breathing abnormally, or not breathing at all, call 911 for help, and initiate CPR immediately.

 “People usually have enough oxygen circulating in their bloodstream to buy them a good four to six minutes, providing that oxygen can be circulated through the body,” says Manohar.